eclipse-sumo/sumo/docs/web/docs/Simulation/ParkingArea.md

 # Letting Vehicles stop at a parking area

-The declare a vehicle that stops at a parkingPlace, a `<stop>`-definition must be part of the vehicle or it's route:
+To declare a vehicle that stops at a parkingPlace, a `<stop>`-definition must be part of the vehicle or it's route:

 ```